7 Essential RN Interview Questions to Ask

 6. Have you ever made a medication or nursing error?
 Please explain what happened, how you handled the situation, and what the outcome was.

 Tip: This is one of the more difficult interview questions to ask a nurse.
-Please don’t automatically hold the error against the nurse.
-First, factor in why the nurse made the error, what did they do to ensure the patient’s safety, and whether they learned from the mistake.
+It’s important not to hold the error against them.
+Instead, factor in why the nurse made the error, what they did to ensure the patient’s safety, and whether they learned from the mistake.
 The nurse’s response will reflect their integrity, accountability, and professionalism.

 7. What has been your proudest achievement as an RN?